-Q. How does the service work?
+Q. How does this service work?

-Q. How do I enroll in text fraud alerts?
+Q. How do I enroll in fraud text alerts?

 Q. Will I be charged for this service?

 No. Our fraud text service is free.
 You may receive and reply to fraud text alerts without incurring any charges, including from your wireless carrier.

 Q. Will my wireless carrier charge me a fee for these text alerts?